aragon/aragon-monthly/README.md

 Aragon Monthly is **created by the community, for the community**.

-**Anyone can contribute** by creating or requesting new content about DAOs and anything related to the Aragon ecosystem.
+**Anyone can contribute** by creating or requesting new content regarding Decentralized Autonomous Organizations or about anything related to the Aragon ecosystem.

 ## How does this work?